Bilal2453/discordia-wiki-bot/README.md

 First thing you want to do before running the bot is changing the `token` field inside `configs.lua` to your own bot's token.

 You should now be ready to run the command.
-Make sure the bot application has the required scopes, `bot` and `commands` that is.
+Make sure the bot application has the required scopes, `bot` and `application.commands` that is.

 ## Available commands